 2025 Federal Election: Commitment Tracker

-Election Outcomes for the Seat of Macnamara
+Election outcomes for the Seat of Macnamara

 As announced on 3 May, Josh Burns was re-elected to represent the seat of Macnamara, and the Labor party was re-elected to lead the Federal Government.
 Local Federal Senators James Patterson (Liberal Party) and Steph Hodgins-May (Greens) were also re-elected to the Australian Senate.